 Determining water usage is also critical to designing an effective removal system that will have the proper capacity.
 Key information would include well pump size, well pump flow rate, size of the incoming water line, number of residents in the home, the number of bathrooms, space availability for equipment installation, electrical availability and water discharge location or restrictions, among others.

-TRACKING WATER USAGE POST SYSTEM INSTALLATION IS VERY IMPORTANT
+TRACKING WATER USAGE POST SYSTEM INSTALLATION

 A couple of key components for consideration when designing this type of system include: